Richmond Green

-Richmond Green is a recreation area near the centre of Richmond, a town of about 20,000 inhabitants situated in south-west London.
+Richmond Green is a recreation area near the centre of Richmond, England, a town of about 20,000 inhabitants situated in south-west London.
 Owned by the Crown Estate, it is leased to the London Borough of Richmond upon Thames.
 The Green, which has been described as "one of the most beautiful urban greens surviving anywhere in England", is roughly square in shape and its open grassland, framed with broadleaf trees, extends to roughly twelve acres (5 hectares).
 On the north-east side there is also a smaller open space called Little Green.
 Richmond Green and Little Green are overlooked by a mixture of period townhouses, historic buildings and municipal and commercial establishments including the Richmond Lending Library and Richmond Theatre.

 On summer weekends and public holidays the Green attracts many residents and visitors.
 It has a long history of hosting sporting events: from the 16th century onwards tournaments and archery contests have taken place on the Green, while cricket matches have been played since the mid-18th century, continuing to the present day.